caseyg/awesome/TOPICS.md

 ## rules

 *   [enulus/OpenPackage](https://github.com/enulus/OpenPackage) - The open, universal, coding agent skills, agents, rules, and commands organizer and package manager.

-## skills

-*   [enulus/OpenPackage](https://github.com/enulus/OpenPackage) - The open, universal, coding agent skills, agents, rules, and commands organizer and package manager.

-*   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
-Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.

-*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.

-*   [instavm/open-skills](https://github.com/instavm/open-skills) - OpenSkills: Run Claude Skills Locally using any LLM

-*   [SawyerHood/dev-browser](https://github.com/SawyerHood/dev-browser) - A Claude Skill to give your agent the ability to use a web browser

-*   [Prat011/awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents

-*   [evalstate/fast-agent](https://github.com/evalstate/fast-agent) - Code, Build and Evaluate agents - excellent Model and Skills/MCP/ACP Support

 ## claudecode